-In order to ensure a high standard of coaching, all coaches have attended the Imperial Coach Development Programme and 25 of them have recently obtained the nationally-recognised coaching accreditation, the ILM (Institute of Leadership and Management) Level 5 in Coaching and Mentoring.
+To ensure a high standard of coaching, all coaches have attended the Imperial Coach Development Programme, and 25 of them have obtained the nationally-recognised coaching accreditation, the ILM (Institute of Leadership and Management) Level 5 in Coaching and Mentoring.
 All coaches attend CPD events and coaching supervision twice a year.
 Coaching standards are in line with guidelines set by the European Coaching and Mentoring Council EMCC) and Imperial coaches adhere to the EMCC Code of Ethics.

 The coach will:

 - Listen with a quality of attention that you will rarely find elsewhere to understand what you think and how you experience the world

 - Feed back to you in a way that helps you gain clarity

 - Encourage you to rise to challenges, overcome obstacles and take action

 - Be motivated and committed to the process

 - Come to a coaching session with some idea of what they want to focus on